CUAutoDrone/cuautodrone.github.io/README.md

 ## How it works
 As I've said, the core of this website is a markdown file viewer.
 If you want to add or edit pages, I suggest looking at a [markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/).
 Just like typical markdown, it supports KaTeX inline and block math notation using `$...$` and `$$...$$`, like $\frac{1}{2}$ and
 $$\sum_{n=1}^\infty {\frac{1}{n^2} = \frac{\pi^2}{6}}$$
-The only differences to a typical markdown are code blocks.
+The only significant difference from typical markdown is the code blocks.
 When you provide a language at the top of a code block, this site will add a copy icon that users can click to copy the code block.
 ```Python
 # This is some example Python code that supports syntax highlighting and quick copying
 def example_function(args):